"

 4. Philosophy in the Tragic Age of the Greeks, Friedrich Nietzsche

 In this series of written lectures, philologist Friedrich Nietzsche discusses the co-emergence of philosophy and the philosopher.
 The individual is their philosophy.
 The individual thought of each philosopher represents a new way of grasping the essence of being.
-This contemplative attitude combined with articulation in language built true reasons, propositions and arguments will constitute an alternative to the mythological representation of reality based on anonymous or divine sources.
+This contemplative attitude, in combination with an articulation in language built through reasons, propositions and arguments will constitute an alternative to the mythological representation of reality based on anonymous or divine sources.
+With the entry of philosophers on the historical stage, a new attitude towards knowledge emerges.
 Interrogated, examined, and digested knowledge will be defended against given wisdom.
-In this book, Nietzsche analyzes so-called pre-Socratic philosophers.
+In this book, Nietzsche analyzes the so-called pre-Socratic philosophers.
 This periodization has critical importance in the history of thought.
-In his lectures on aesthetics, Hegel argues, having analyzed Antigone as the highest example of tragic play, continues with the life of Socrates, the philosopher seen by most as the first sacrifice of democratic community, the first causality of free exercise of thought.
+In his lectures on aesthetics, Hegel argues that the life and death of Socrates constitutes a continuation, actualized in reality, of the tragic themes of Antigone.
+In being sentenced to death by Athenian democracy, Socrates is seen as the first sacrifice of democratic community, the first casualty on the path of the free exercise of thought.
 Socrates will elevate rational argumentation in public to an art form through these conversations that lay bare the unexamined assumptions of his interlocutors.
 In this performativity, he will actively engage in the dramatic character of theoretical inquiry.
-Yet, Nietzsche in his philosophic work will find a fundamental turning point in the nascent philosophic journey, as outward appearance will be increasingly contrasted with abstract forms and the spirit of appreciating the tragic beauty will be replaced by first ironic reflections of Plato and then later by encyclopedic research of Aristotle.
+Yet, Nietzsche in his later genealogical philosophical work finds a fundamental turning point in the still nascent philosophical journey, wherein outward appearance is increasingly contrasted with abstract forms and the spirit of appreciating the tragic beauty is replaced, first, by the ironic reflections of Plato, and then later by encyclopedic research of Aristotle.

 Beginnings

-- Readers are invited to reflect on the generative character of philosophical conversation.
-Across locals and across years, philosophers are responding to another thought, and thereby inducing a new type of relation among humans.
+• Readers are invited to reflect on the generative character of philosophical conversation.
+Across locales and across years, philosophers respond to one another’s thought, and thereby inducing a new type of relation among humans.
 Individuals are not assimilated into an anonymous figure of society.
 Generators of ideas are not hidden behind divine masks.

-- To what extent open debate is universal to the concept of political life?
+• To what extent is open debate essential to the concept of political life?

-- What are the conditions of possibility of limitless philosophic inquiry?
-Should there be limits to philosophy?
+• What are the conditions of possibility of limitless philosophic inquiry?
+Should there be social limits placed upon philosophy?
+Is it possible to define these limits without philosophical activity?

-- How can the political community stay aware of its limitations?
-What are the current modes of ‘theater’ and ‘philosophy’ you see playing this role of showing the essential and the aberrant?
+• How can the political community stay aware of its limitations?
+What are the current modes of ‘theater’ and ‘philosophy’ that you see playing this role of showing the essential and the aberrant?

 Works Cited